chechaandrey23/test-task-incode/README.md

 Implemented:
 - displaying and updating tickers
+- minimum ticker and full ticker using double click
 - adding and removing ticker
 - hide and show ticker
 - change ticker update timeout